Conserved quantities and integrability for massless spinning particles in general relativity: Introduction

 The motion of extended test objects in general relativity can be systematically described by the Mathisson--Papapetrou--Dixon (MPD) equations, obtained from a multipole expansion of the stress-energy tensor about a reference worldline \cite{mathisson2010republication,Papapetrou,Dixon70a,doi:10.1098/rspa.1970.0191,Dixon74,HarteGrav}.
 These equations are very general, as their derivation only requires the test object to have a conserved stress-energy tensor of sufficiently compact support.
 The MPD framework therefore provides a general description of the dynamics of spinning test particles in curved spacetime and is widely employed in applications ranging from compact-object motion in strong gravitational fields \cite{PhysRevD.111.044009,PhysRevD.105.084031,afshordi2023waveform,Pound2022} to effective semiclassical or high-frequency models for wave packet propagation \cite{rudiger,audretsch,HarteOancea,GSHE_rev}.

 Most applications of the MPD equations focus on massive spinning particles, that is, on bodies with timelike linear momentum.
 However, the derivation of the equations does not rely on this restriction, and the formalism in principle applies more generally.
 Therefore, it is also possible to use the MPD framework for the description of massless spinning particles, and several attempts in this direction have been made \cite{souriau1974modele, saturnini1976modele, Mashhoon1975, bailyn1977pole, bailyn1981pole, bini2006massless, semerak2015spinning, Duval2006}.
 More recently, massless versions of the MPD equations have been obtained by considering semiclassical or high-frequency approximations for electromagnetic \cite{GSHE2020,HarteOancea,PhysRevD.109.064020,Frolov2020,PhysRevD.110.064020,SHE_QM1}, linearized gravitational \cite{GSHE_GW,SHE_GW,GSHE_lensing,GSHE_lensing2,Frolov_2024} and Dirac \cite{GSHE_Dirac} test fields in general relativity.
-In this setting, the massless MPD equations describe gravitational spin Hall effects \cite{GSHE_rev}, where the energy centroid of the wave packet deviates from geodesic motion in a spin-dependent way.
+In this setting, the massless MPD equations describe gravitational spin Hall effects \cite{GSHE_rev}, where the propagation of a wave packet that carries spin angular momentum (as well as other types of angular momentum) is approximately described by its energy centroid.
+Then, in this point-particle limit, the energy centroid generally deviates from geodesic motion in a spin-dependent way \cite{GSHE_rev}.
+Gravitational spin Hall effects can also be viewed as a general-relativistic analog of the spin Hall effects that have been experimentally observed in condensed matter physics \cite{SHE_review,originalSHE3,originalSHE4} and in optics \cite{SOI_review,SHEL_experiment,Bliokh2008}.